Gabby Epstein Shows Off Flawless Figure In Skimpy White Bikini

 She paired the number with matching bikini bottoms that also flaunted her figure.
 The scanty, high-rise briefs showed off her curvy hips.
 Their high-waisted side-straps, which were tied into bows, called attention to her toned midriff.

-She accessorized the look with a number of gold necklaces, and a few rings.
+She accessorized the look with a number of gold necklaces and a few rings.

 In the post’s caption, the model asked fans which fictional character they had a crush on, before adding that her crush was Phil Dunphy from Modern Family.
 She also shared that her swimsuit was designed by White Fox Boutique, an Australian-based apparel company.